araddon/qlbridge/FilterQL.md

 # Simple single expression filter
 FILTER "abc" IN some_identifier

-FILTER NOT foo
+FILTER EXISTS email

+# the identity `identity with spaces` is a field name
+FILTER "value" IN `identity with spaces`

-# Filters have an optional "Alias" used for
+# Filters have an optional "Alias" For Saving it as a Stored Filter
-# referencing

 FILTER AND ( channelsct > 1 AND scores.quantity > 20 ) ALIAS multi_channel_active